craftingcity/The-Known-World/Prenotes July 09 24.md

 What do you do?

 ### What does the World Know?

+### What happened?
 Toxic Graveyard > Column Farms -

-### What happened?
+#### INIT
+20 - Dwarven Gunslinger
+17 - Marilynn
+14 - Thomas
+10 - Bhodi
+7 - Rowan
+2 - Eve

 We leave our heroes on the date of ...
 AF, as they ...